juji-io/datalevin/benchmarks/write-bench/README.md

 points to help choosing the right transaction function, the right data batch size and environment flags for specific use cases.

-We also compare Datalevin's transaction speed with SQLite, as it is the most widely deployed embedded database that has a reputation for being fast.
+We also compare Datalevin's Datalog transaction speed with SQLite, as it is the most widely deployed embedded database that has a reputation for being fast.

 ## Setup